-The Graduate Division has available general information on fellowship competitions open to American graduate students and administered by outside foundations or agencies.
+The Office of Graduate Education has available general information on fellowship competitions open to American graduate students and administered by outside foundations or agencies.
 For application purposes, it is important to distinguish between (1) those awards made directly by the sponsoring agency to individual students and administered by an institution, and (2) those awards made by the sponsoring agency to an institution to be awarded, in turn, to students for study at the specific institution.

 Awards in the first category are generally made by national organizations and allow students to choose their institution of affiliation.
 Applications are submitted by students to the sponsor, usually in early fall preceding the year graduate study is to begin.
 The National Science Foundation Graduate Fellowships program is an example.

 Awards in the second category, which vary in source from federal to local, include a large number of programs.
 At UH Manoa, nominations for these awards are generally made by the graduate programs that are eligible.
-In some cases (e.g., Fulbright awards), the student may apply through the Graduate Division.
+In some cases (e.g., Fulbright awards), the student may apply through Graduate Education.
 Students are urged to exercise their initiative to explore the various possibilities.
 Initial inquiries should be directed to the chair of the program.

 Please note: This Catalog was prepared to provide information and does not constitute a contract.
 The University reserves the right to change or delete, supplement or otherwise amend at any time and without prior notice the information, requirements and policies contained in this Catalog.